If you’re considering forgoing a flu shot this season, here are seven reasons why you should reconsider.

 Whether you are hospitalized or take time off to recuperate at home, it’s going to cost you and your employer.
 The flu accounts for 111 million lost workdays and nearly $7 billion in lost productivity and sick days annually, according to flu.gov.

-3. Most people are eligible to get the flu shot.
+3. Experts recommend the flu shot.

 The Centers for Disease Control and Prevention (CDC) recommends the flu shot for anyone over six months of age.

 4. There is a flu shot for older adults.

 There’s a flu shot that’s given to people over the age of six months, as well as a version suitable for people 65 and over, which gives them even better protection against the flu.

 Before each flu season, the CDC determines which strains of influenza appear most likely to occur that year.
 The vaccine will reduce your chances of contracting certain strains of the virus and if you do get sick, having the vaccine can significantly reduce the severity of your symptoms and improve your ability to get over it faster.

 The strain that is introduced through the flu shot is killed.
 When your immune system comes into contact with that killed virus, it activates the immune system and creates antibodies.
 If you do come across the real flu, then you’re ready to fight it off and reduce the chances of getting sick from the flu.